Atraee00/project2/README.md

 # new project

-this project was created from local system. created by Atraee Roy
+This project was crated from local system.